stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 sudo cryptsetup luksFormat --type luks2 /dev/sdb
 ```

 After that we will open the newly created LUKS partition using the mapped device `backupDrive` (opening the LUKS partition will ask you for the passphrase you just set).
-This mapping name can be any identifier for this disk which is especially helpful if you want to mount multiple LUKS encrypted partitions at the same time.
+This mapping name can be any identifier for this disk which is helpful in identifying multiple LUKS encrypted partitions.

 ```shell
 sudo cryptsetup luksOpen /dev/sdb backupDrive